 “It would in a sense demoralise those who wish to see the ANC come with a clean slate of leaders before the elections.
 If it is postponed, it would create even more tension within the [Western Cape] ANC,” he said.

 Faced with deep factionalism and a leadership that does not enjoy the full support of the party’s structure, the Western Cape seemed set to convene its conference in three weeks when it confidently announced its post Provincial Executive Committee outcomes earlier this month.
+Now the date seems to have been more of a suggestion than a decision.

 In the first week of March, Mjongile said the province had settled on April 16 to 19 as the dates for the provincial elective conference.